 Over the last few weeks, Enron Compression Services (ECS) has worked with members of your staff regarding a potential gas field re-development project in Chile with Empresa Nacional Del Petroleo (ENAP).
 ECS and Enron South America (ESA) jointly agree to take the project over in its entirety and pursue the development of the project.
-We have developed a Letter Agreement response for ENAP that outlines our transition and hand-off of the project from Enron Global E&P.
+ECS has developed a Letter Agreement response for ENAP that outlines our transition and hand-off of the project from Enron Global Exploration & Production Inc. (EGEP).

-Enron Global E&P has reviewed the Letter Agreement that was provided to ensure that we are satisfying the expectations of ENAP as well Enron Global E&P. We appreciate the support of your group throughout the transition of all data from Enron Global E&P to our staff.
+ECS appreciates the support of your group throughout the transition of all data from EGEP to our staff.
 I request that we accomplish this transfer at the earliest possible date.
-We will be requesting additional material from ENAP as outlined on the Letter Agreement with ENAP and anticipate a field visit sometime in January, assuming that they accept the aforementioned response.
-We appreciate the cooperation of Enron Global E&P over the last few weeks and trust that we can count on everyone working to facilitate a complete and efficient transition.
+ECS understands that such transfer of data will be made possible through the Confidentiality Agreement dated January 21, 2000 between EGEP and ENAP and ECS undertakes to comply with the terms set forth in Confidentiality Agreement (attached hereto).
+ECS will be requesting additional material from ENAP as outlined on the Letter Agreement with ENAP and anticipate a field visit sometime in January, assuming that they accept the aforementioned response.
+We appreciate the cooperation of EGEP over the last few weeks and trust that we can count on everyone working to facilitate a complete and efficient transition.

+ECS understands that all data and any professional work product performed by EGEP is being transmitted to ECS without representation or warranty as to its accuracy or completeness.
+Enron shall have no liability with respect to reliance of the attached by ECS or any other party.

 Thank you for the opportunity and we look forward to getting this project transferred to ENA from EGEP during the coming weeks.
 Please sign below to indicate your concurrence with this transition.